MrSwitch/hello.js/README.md

 ### 4. Add listeners for the user login

-Lets define a simple function, which will load a user profile into the page after they signin and on subsequent page refreshes.
+Let's define a simple function, which will load a user profile into the page after they sign in and on subsequent page refreshes.
 Below is our event listener which will listen for a change in the authentication event and make an API call for data.

 ```javascript